fadhyyusuf/androidEnvBanner/README.md

 🖱️ **Click-through**: Items behind the banner can still be clicked
 📐 **Minimalist Design**: Banner only appears in the top-right corner with minimal size
 🔝 **Always On Top**: Banner stays visible above all UI elements (never hidden behind content)
+⚡ **Zero Flickering**: WindowManager overlay - banner truly floating with ZERO flickering
+🎯 **True Persistent**: Banner created once and stays across all activities
 > **📦 Available on JitPack:** This library is published on JitPack for easy integration.
-🎯 **Easy Integration**: Only one line of code needed for implementation
+🚀 **Easy Integration**: Only one line of code needed for implementation

 ### Method 1: Via JitPack (Recommended)